russell-archer/RArcher.UAP.Toolkit/README.md

 ![](./readme-assets/winrt-toolkit03.png)

 I've found maintaining app state to be an error-prone chore.
 The toolkit provides classes which enables view models and other models to automatically save/restore properties as and when required.
 For example, all you need to do is decorate a view model property with the [AutoState] attribute and ViewModelBase and ModelBase take care of all the load/save mechanics.
-I did a write-up on the principles of the mechanism previously.
 In version 1.3-onwards, the toolkit also supports the automatic management of global settings.